College of Education > About > College News & Features > Lakisha Moore

 Ms. Moore’s career path began as an Administrative Assistant at DePaul Family and Community Services, a behavioral health clinic located on DePaul's Lincoln Park campus.
 “While working on campus I fostered many meaningful relationships.
 I began to be a part of the DePaul community and inquired about how I can do more.
 I knew I wanted to give back and help advance children and families from urban communities.”
 Having researched Early Childhood programs at various schools, she ultimately decided on DePaul College of Education.
 “I chose DePaul College of Education not just because I wanted to be a student within a community in which I served, but I knew that it would be an honor to be identified as an alum of DePaul University.
 The standard of excellence and integrity that is the essence of DePaul would be a part of my reputation and experience.”
 Upon graduation, Moore began teaching at the Achievement School District and quickly moved on to her current position as Site Director for the Centers for New Horizons.

-Founded in 1971, Centers for New Horizons, Inc. is a community-based organization serving families in the Bronzeville and Altgeld Gardens neighborhoods on the south side of Chicago.
+Centers for New Horizons, Inc. is a community-based organization serving families in the Bronzeville and Altgeld Gardens neighborhoods on the south side of Chicago.
 In addition to adult services and community building, Centers offers an Early Childhood program.
 So impressive is the work they do that former Secretary of State, Hillary Clinton, chose to visit one of the centers to speak about quality affordable child care during a 2015 campaign stop.
 With both an infant-toddler curriculum for ages 0-3 and a “kindergarten ready” preschool curriculum for children ages 3-5, Centers aims to give young children the early building blocks that lead to success in school and future endeavors.

 “My current role as Site Director requires a level of expertise that allows me to assist with fostering classroom environments that are collaborative and effective.
 My time at DePaul has helped me accomplish just that.
 Everything that I was exposed to demonstrated quality teaching practices.”
 In one such example of those quality teaching practices, Ms. Moore recalled Instructional Assistant Professor, Alice Moss.
 “Ms. Moss was the epitome of an early childhood educator.
 She constantly demonstrated what quality care should look and feel like in a classroom environment.”